chrisoemma/library-api/README.md

 # library-api
 Library management system api

-# How to run projcet locally
+# How to run project locally

 1.Clone the project to your destination